Reading from Network

 }

-The Token Program is an executable program account on Solana.
-Like wallet accounts, programs have the same underlying Account data structure, but with key differences in its fields.
+The Token Program is an executable program account.
+Programs have the same underlying fields as all accounts, but with key differences.

-The executable field is set to true, indicating that this account's data field contains executable program code.
+The executable field is set to true, which indicates that the account's data field contains executable code.

-For program accounts, the data field stores the program's executable code.
-In contrast, wallet accounts have an empty data field.
+The data field stores the program's executable code.

 {